When we were boys

 a ritual so certain

-we hardly noted.
+we hardly noticed.

 We never asked who he was.